SUGARXUST/Sugarxust/README.md

 - 👋 Hi, I’m @Sugarlust
-- 👀 (I’m interested in coding
+- 👀 I’m interested in learning new aspects of computer science everyday
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning FRONTEND DEVLOPMENT.
 - 💞️ I’m looking to collaborate on anything interesting

 <!---